asuperpower/vic-covid-tracker/README.md

 # vic-covid-tracker
 Shows the amount of covid cases and information from a bash script.
 Includes a polybar module to integrate into your taskbar.
+Inspired by Luke Smiths one -- https://youtu.be/cQ03v4d3QEo

 ## How does it work?
 Scrapes the Victorian DHHS website for the covid numbers and updates them every hour.